Docs

 Connecting your AI agent

 Anchor is built for collaboration between humans and AI.
-Your AI agent builds tables, creates apps, and uploads files.
+Your AI agent creates HTMLs, Markdowns, tables, and other files.
 You review, share, and use everything on anchor.cc.

 This works by connecting your favorite agent to Anchor via the Model Context Protocol (MCP) — the open standard for AI tool use.
 Any MCP-compatible agent works: Claude, ChatGPT, Gemini CLI, Codex, and more.